Broadly, our research examines the influence of social and health disparities on cognitive aging in African American

-Kyle Barrentine, Sophomore Psychology Student at North Carolina A&T State University
+Kyle Barrentine, Psychology Graduate, Spring 2020; Graduate Student at the University of Virginia

 Barrentine, K., & Aiken-Morgan, A. T. (2017).
 The Association between Perceived Locus of Control and Self-Reported Depression in Older African American Men.

 Amber Dickson & Ebone Clodfelter, Psychology Graduates of North Carolina A&T State University

 Clodfelter, E., & Aiken-Morgan, A. T. (2018).
 The Relationship between Social Support and Cognition in Older African Americans.